pdzaffina/pdzaffina/README.md

 - Hi, I’m Peter Zaffina
 - I’m interested in helping clients develop solutions to their business workflow problems using technology they probably already have available.
-- I’m currently learning .Net 5, C#, F#
+- I’m always learning Python, Django, React, Typescript

 <!---